Revelin911/cypress-test/README.md

 ## Description

-This project allows users to search and save books in an organized manner.
+This project allows users to test features before deployment.
 The reason behind this is for users to have a seamless experience while performing certain actions.
-Being able to go through the database will help users view books and then view the ones they saved separately.
-This project uses Google Books API with a MongoDB database.
-I was able to learn how to rewirk some of starter code to go from RESTful API to using MongoDB database.
+Being able to go through the database will help minimize erros.
+This project uses Cypress testing.
+I was able to learn how to test out components based off existing code.
 It helped me get more practice in mapping out each step and adding the proper functions accordingly.

 ## Table of Contents